tilt-dev/tilt.build/blog/_posts/2022-02-14-preview-environments.md

 easily fixable.

 But there's an easy way to fix this problem!
 I should build a toy preview env platform and see what happens.
-In this post, I'm going to show you what I tried to build, what I ended up building, and what I learned about it.
+Benjie pointed me at this [ephemeralenvironments.io](https://ephemeralenvironments.io/) site they put up on how to do it.
+In this post, I'm going to show you what it inspired me to build, what I ended up building, and what I learned about it.

 You should read this post if: